-The Laredo Daybreak Rotary Club, founded in 1984, made history in 1996 when they presented TAMIU with the largest endowed scholarship the University had ever received of $100,000.
-The funds were established from monies raised through their annual raffle.
+The Laredo Daybreak Rotary Club, founded in 1984, made history in 1996 when they presented TAMIU with the largest endowed scholarship the University had ever

 The objective of this non-profit association is to further the business and interests of Licensed U.S. Customs Brokers.
 They encourage the maintenance of professionalism within their industry and reasonable and equitable administration of import and export laws and regulations.
 In 2001, the association, under the presidency of Guadalupe R. Canales, established an endowment for undergraduate students majoring in business with a preference given to students in International Trade.